 Neon Goby Habitat and Care

-These tiny fish like to have a small cave or crevice to call home, which are often overlooked by larger fish.
-They may not always stay in the same place and may been seen roaming about the tank, especially when first introduced.
+These tiny fish like to have a small cave or crevice to call home that is overlooked by larger fish.
+They may not always stay in the same place and may been seen roaming about the aquarium, especially when first introduced.
 Once a pair has been established, they will usually stick to their territory.

 Given their small size, it is critical to keep a watchful eye out for these fish when doing any maintenance or moving decor.
 Before setting down a decor item, make sure you know where all your fish are!